Suicide (Prevention) Bill

 Groups Affected

-• Individuals at risk of suicide or self-harm: The bill aims to provide them with greater support and reduce access to harmful information.
+- Individuals at risk of suicide or self-harm: The bill aims to provide support and resources to those at risk.
+The impact should be positive, offering better access to help.

-• Parliament: Parliament will receive annual reports from the Office and be involved in the approval of regulations.
+- Parliament: Parliament will receive annual reports from the Office and will have the power to approve the Office's regulations.

 Powered by nyModel